 - Northampton's was locked out of use in 2002 as it didn't fit the building's refurbishment.

 - Burtonwood's subway was closed in 2008 - a tenuous example because the whole building closed.

-- Michaelwood's was closed in 2018 for safety reasons, and eventually removed in 2020.
-National Highways are in favour of replacing it, but it is not going to be a priority.
+- Michaelwood's was closed in 2018 for safety reasons.
+National Highways did replace it, but it wasn't reopened until October 2022.

 In the 1990s there were plans to widen the M6, and there was talk about some of its services needing to be demolished.
 Since then, many motorways (including the M6) have been widened, but a new layout manages to squeeze past the service areas and their bridges.
 This can only be done once, so if the M1 is ever widened again (as is occasionally proposed), Leicester Forest East would need to be demolished.

 As A-road services are planned largely by the private sector, it's very rare that a pedestrian footbridge will be included by the plan.
 Sutton Scotney (built 1986, after the road) is a good example of this not happening.